|Cecil, Barons Amherst of Hackney|

 (7) Beatrice Margaret Tyssen-Amherst (1869-81), born 27 September and baptised 7 November 1869; died young at Cannes (France), 20 November 1881 and was buried at Didlington, 30 November 1881.

 He inherited Didlington Hall and Foulden Hall in Norfolk and the manors of Hackney (Middx) from his father in 1855; he transferred his Hackney property to his daughter in 1906.
+In the 1870s he also bought Buckenham Tofts Hall (Norfolk) from Lady Ashburton, but this was sold in 1906.

 He died 16 January 1909 and was succeeded in his title and estates by his eldest daughter; he was buried at Didlington, 20 January 1909 and his will was proved 10 February 1909 (estate £67,457).
 His widow died 2 November 1919; her will was proved 14 January 1920 (estate £6,215).